 What Color Is Your Parachute?
 (Richard Noles)

 This book is the world’s most popular job-hunting guide, revised and updated annually, with more than ten million copies sold.
-The 2016 edition features the latest studies and perspectives on today’s job-market, including proven strategies for finding jobs even when everyone tells you there are none.
+In other words, the book features the latest studies and perspectives on today’s job-market, including proven strategies for finding jobs even when everyone tells you there are none.

 Resume Magic (Susan Britton-Whitcomb)

 Resume Magic offers before-and-after resume transformations.
 The book explains how to create a resume.
 It also illustrates professional techniques with actual examples that show why the techniques work.

 The job interview is the single most crucial step in the whole application process.
 However, in Don’t Blow the Interview, you’ll learn how to secure the interview, from resume preparation to query letters, ways to dress, and talk for interview success, common interview questions, and how to answer them!